Health Security

 The International Health Regulations (2005) (IHR)

 The International Health Regulations (2005) (IHR) govern international cooperation to control any events (natural, deliberate or accidental) which pose a threat to public health (infectious diseases, biological or chemical agents, ionising radiation).
-They also provide a regulatory framework for the WHO to declare a Public Health Emergency of International Concern (PHEIC).
+They also provide a regulatory framework for WHO to declare a Public Health Emergency of International Concern (PHEIC).
 One of the main objectives of the IHR is to combat the global spread of infectious diseases without unnecessarily restricting the free movement of persons and goods.

 Global entry-into-effect and adoption in Switzerland